trentrichardson/Clientside/README.md

 use "nodejs".
 And, on some occasions, you may have to actually point to the binary file location (Mac might be /usr/local/bin/node).
 If you need help you can try running in a terminal (unix or linux) the which tool: "which nodejs" or "which node".
 This should print out a file path to the binary.

-Further help is located in the comments of the preferences configuration files
+Further help is located in the comments of the preferences configuration files.

+Each operation can handle results in the following ways (editable in the configuration):
+- "new" Places the results in a new unsaved file
+- "replace" Replaces the current selection
+- "clipboard" Copies the results to your clipboard
+- "console" Prints the results to your console.
+You will need to open your console (Ctl+`)

 USE
 ---